Battery swapping: History

 The concept of an exchangeable battery service was proposed as early as 1896.
 It was first offered between 1910 and 1924, by Hartford Electric Light Company, through the GeVeCo battery service, serving electric trucks.
 The vehicle owner purchased the vehicle, without a battery, from General Vehicle Company (GeVeCo), part-owned by General Electric.
 The power was purchased from Hartford Electric in the form of an exchangeable battery.
-Both vehicles and batteries were designed to facilitate a fast exchange.
+The vehicles and batteries were designed to facilitate a fast exchange.
 The owner paid a variable per-mile charge and a monthly service fee to cover truck maintenance and storage.
 These vehicles covered more than 6 million miles.

-Beginning in 1917, a similar service operated in Chicago for owners of Milburn Electric cars.
-A rapid battery replacement system was implemented to service 50 electric buses at the 2008 Summer Olympics.
+Beginning in 1917 and lasting a few years, a similar service operated in Chicago for owners of Milburn Electric cars.

 In 1993, Suntera developed a two-seat 3-wheel electric vehicle called the SUNRAY, which came with a battery cartridge that swapped out in minutes at a battery-swap station.
 In 1995, Suntera added a motor scooter.
 The company was later renamed Personal Electric Transports(P.E.T.).
 After 2000 the company developed an electric bus.
 In 2004, the company's 3-wheel stand-up EV won 1st place at the 5-day long American Tour de Sol electric vehicle race, before closing in 2006.

+A rapid battery replacement system was implemented to service 50 electric buses at the 2008 Summer Olympics.